JiaGengChang/fin-ai/README.md

 ```

 ### 3. Database and keys
-Modify the .env file as follows:
+Create a `.env` file in the top-level directory.
+You may use `.env.example` as a template.

 *  OPENAI_API_KEY: your own API key from OpenAI. **Mandatory**.